MaartenGr/BERTopic/docs/getting_started/supervised/supervised.md

 </div>
 <br>

-In other words, we can pass our labels to BERTopic and it will not only learn how to predict labels for new instances, it also transforms those labels into topics by running the c-TF-IDF representations on the set of documents within each label.
+In other words, we can pass our labels to BERTopic and it will not only learn how to predict labels for new instances, but it also transforms those labels into topics by running the c-TF-IDF representations on the set of documents within each label.
 This process allows us to model the topics themselves and similarly gives us the option to use everything BERTopic has to offer.

 To do so, we need to skip over the dimensionality reduction step and replace the clustering step with a classification algorithm.
 We can use the documents and labels from the 20 NewsGroups dataset to create topics from those 20 labels: